 In August 2021, a cash defeasance using funds from the State's Environmental Improvement Fund occurred.
 At that time, the State deposited \$18.7 million of cash from the Environmental Improvement Fund into an escrow account to provide for future debt service payments and redemption of \$16.4 million of various Environmental Improvement Fund revenue bonds.
-As a result of the cash defeasance, the \$16.4 million of Environmental Improvement Fund revenue bonds for which future debt service payments and redemptions are paid from the escrow account are considered defeased and the associated liability removed from the financial statements.
+As a result of the cash defeasance, the \$16.4 million of Environmental Improvement Fund revenue bonds and redemptions are paid from the escrow account are considered defeased and the associated liability removed from the financial statements.